 For Taco Tuesday hard-shell tacos, DUH.

-We have less than a month until Cinco de Mayo!
-This is excellent news because MEXICAN FOOD OBVS.
 Mexican and Indian are my true all the time, tried and true, even love the leftovers, favorite cuisines of all time.
 We eat a variation of each at least once per week, and I love that Mexican food specifically lends itself to so many different types of foods, uses for extra veggies, all of the good stuff.
 Plus: flavor. condiments. cilantro.
+All good stuff.

-To make this, heat a skillet over medium-high heat with the oil and butter.
+How To Cook The Ground Beef For Tacos: To start, heat a skillet over medium-high heat with the oil and butter.
 When the skillet is very hot, add the beef and break it up with a spoon.

 Let the beef sit for about a minute between stirring each time to develop a crust on the outside.
 After about 5 minutes, add the spices to the skillet and stir them into the beef.

-Now, serve.
-The serving options and topping ideas for a simple beef like this are endless.
+Now, to serve.
+The serving options and topping ideas for a simple Mexican beef recipe like this are endless.

-One of our favorite dinners is a batch of red Mexican rice, this beef, and any toppings we can quickly grab out of the fridge.
-Sometimes I make some quick skillet fajita veggies, sometimes we cut up a bunch of lettuce and tomatoes and call it a salad on our rice bowls.
+- Another of our favorite dinners is a batch of red Mexican rice, this beef, and any toppings we can quickly grab out of the fridge.
+Sometimes I make some quick skillet fajita veggies, sometimes we cut up a bunch of lettuce and tomatoes and make quick burrito bowls bowls.

 - 2 tablespoons butter

 - 1 pound ground beef

 - 2 teaspoons chili powder